Frequently Asked Questions

 Answer: No. Students in grades 6-12 have the option of living in the dormitories as a convenience for families that do not live locally.
-Many students in our school live in or near Daejeon and commute to school.
-Students not in the residence program are expected to live with one or both parents and never on their own.
+Many students in our school live in or near Daejeon, and they commute to school daily.
+Students not in the Boarding Care Program are expected to physically live with a parent(s) or guardian, and never on their own.

 Question: How do I apply for entrance into the residence program?

 Answer: Families interested in applying to the residence program should contact the admissions office.
-The process is very simple and involves filling in a questionnaire and a personal interview with the Residence Director.
+The process is very simple and involves filling in a questionnaire and a personal interview with the Boarding Care Coordinator.

 Question: TCIS is a Christian school, but what if a student (family) is not Christian?

-Answer: TCIS accepts students of any faith background or those who do not associate with any faith.
+Answer: TCIS accepts students of any faith background as well as those who do not associate with any faith.
 About half of TCIS students are Christian.
-A respectful attitude is expected as is attendance at chapels and religious studies courses, but it is not expected that a student profess a Christian faith.
+A respectful attitude is expected in community settings where Christian topics are referenced or observed, but it is not expected that a student profess a Christian faith or engage in acts of worship.
 Also, student faith never affects matters of grading or academic preference.